Skip to content

 Arithmetic Circuit

-The basic arithmetic micro operations listed in above table, can be implemented in one composite arithmetic circuit.
+The basic arithmetic micro operations listed in the above table can be implemented in one composite arithmetic circuit.
 The basic component of an arithmetic circuit is the full adders with the multiplexer circuits.
-The 4-bit arithmetic circuit is shown in below figure.
+The 4-bit arithmetic circuit is shown in the figure below.

 4-bit arithmetic circuit in micro operations